ace-design/island/bot.md

 Your bot must not interfere with the bots defined by the other players that will play in the same championship.
 Thus, your bot must be defined in a dedicated package, and all the classes you are using must be defined inside this package.

-**Polytech students:** You must be using the following package pattern: `fr.unice.polytech.qgl.xxx`, where `xxx` is your project key identifier.
+**Polytech students:** You must be using the following package pattern: `fr.unice.polytech.si3.qgl.xxxx`, where `xxxx` is your project key identifier on _mjøllnir_.
 Your bot must be implemented in a class named `Explorer` located in this package.

 ## Minimal Viable Product (MVP)